Community Eligibility Provision (CEP)

 - Foster Children certified directly by the State or local foster agency

-An eligible SFA/Group/Individual must have an ISP of 40 percent or more of the student enrollment eligible for free meals by a means other than a self-reported household application.
-No SFA/Group/Individual with a total ISP of less than 40 percent is eligible to be included.
-SFAs are encouraged to combine a group of RAs or the entire SFA to meet the minimum ISP of 40 percent.
-You may include an RA whose ISP is less than 40 percent in your SFA or group of RAs as long as the entire SFA or group of RAs’ ISP is at least 40 percent.
+To be eligible for CEP, a SFA/group of RAs/individual RA must have an ISP of 25 percent or more.
+SFAs are encouraged to combine a group of RAs or the entire SFA to meet the minimum ISP of 25 percent.
+RAs with an ISP less than 25 percent can be included in the SFA or group of RAs as long as the entire SFA or group of RAs’ ISP is at least 25 percent.

 Claiming